Neotys-Labs/neoload-models/neoload-project/doc/v3/population.md

 # Population
 A Population is a group of Virtual Users.

+:warning: If the project already have a Population with the same name from NeoLoad, the whole Population will be __replaced__ by the as-code one.

 #### Available settings are:

 | Name                                  | Description                          | Accept variable  | Required | Since |